minetest/minetest/doc/ides/jetbrains.md

 ## Windows

-Under Windows, you need to install the [Visual Studio](https://visualstudio.microsoft.com) compiler.
+Under Windows, you the recommended compiler is the [Visual Studio](https://visualstudio.microsoft.com) compiler.

 From the Visual Studio installer, you need to install the `Desktop development with C++` Workload.
 CMake is already bundled in CLion.

-The open project wisard will look like this at first, you can pick `Visual Studio` from the list and press next:
+By default, CLion have a MinGW compiler bundled, so if you want to use Visual Studio, you need to configure it as the default compiler.

+CLion may ask you in the open project wisard for your compilers, with MinGW and Visual Studio if you have installed it predefined.
+You can use the arrows to make `Visual Studio` the default.

+If not you can go to `Settings > Build, Execution, Deployment > Toolchains` to change it.

 ![Jetbrains Open Project Wizard](jetbrains_open_project_wizard_windows_compiler.png)

 Then, the process is roughly similar to Linux, you just need to pick `Visual Studio` as toolchain.

 ![Jetbrains Open Project Wizard](jetbrains_open_project_wizard_windows_cmake.png)

 [Vcpkg](https://vcpkg.io) is the recommended way of installing Minetest dependencies.